PARENT STORIES

 In conclusion, let them go.
 You will worry but that’s what parents do."

-- Sandra and Jeff sent their daugher Courtney to Denmark for a short term programme in December 2016
+- Sandra and Jeff sent their daughter Courtney to Denmark for a short term programme in December 2016

 ALISON SENT HER DAUGHTER CHIARA TO THE USA